ladybando/DogAlbum_Api_CodeThrough/README.md

 # Getting Started
 1. Install Android Studio, if you don't already have it.
-2. Follow the steps in the Walkthrough, prior to downloading this code
+2. Follow the steps in the [CodeThrough](https://cipherlaunch.wordpress.com/2021/11/13/dog-album-android-project-part-3/), prior to downloading this code.
 3. Practice, practice, practice.